 02 of 10

-For this instruction, I am using two pillowcases to represent the duvet and the duvet cover.
-The white pillowcase you'll see in a moment is the duvet and the green pillowcase will act as the cover.
+For this instruction, we're using two pillowcases to represent the duvet and the duvet cover.
+The white pillowcase is the duvet and the green pillowcase will act as the cover.

 Begin by laying the duvet cover (green pillowcase) flat on the bed or floor with the cover opening facing you at the end of the bed.Continue to 3 of 10 below.